zoeyliu18/zoeyliu18.github.io/_pages/publications.md

 2022
 ======

-<b>Data-driven Model Generalizability in Crosslinguistic Lowresource Morphological Segmentation</b> <br>
+<b>Data-driven Model Generalizability in Crosslinguistic Low-resource Morphological Segmentation</b> <br>
 <b>Zoey Liu</b> and Emily Prud'hommeaux <br>
 To appear in <i>Transactions of the Association for Computational Linguistics</i>.